indulged

 双语例句

-- Children should be disciplined and not indulged.
+他不再过度吸烟了。 - Children should be disciplined and not indulged.

-孩子要管不要惯。 - He indulged his desire for liquor.
+孩子要管不要惯。 - He even indulged his children.

-他纵容他的独子。 - He even indulged his children.
+中学生耽溺于这种新自由到了使他们父母震惊的地步。 - He indulged his desire for liquor.

-他甚至于纵容孩子。 - I confess that I have hitherto indulged very little in philanthropic enterprises.
+他满足了自己喝酒的欲望。 - I confess that I have hitherto indulged very little in philanthropic enterprises.